gchure/gchure.github.io/pages/about.md

 phenomena that emerge at the intersection of bacterial physiology, ecology, and evolution.

-Beyond quantitative science, I am an amateur web developer and help build and maintain a number of scientific resources, such as the [Human Impacts Database](https://anthroponumbers.org).
+Beyond quantitative science, I am a software developer and help build and maintain a number of scientific resources, such as the [Human Impacts Database](https://anthroponumbers.org).
 Beyond science, I love taking photographs, making programmatically generated art, vector based illustration